FundyPhytoPhys/BalticPhotoperiod/Manuscript/BalticPhotoperiod_MS.md

 ## Decreasing PUR/PAR ratio and Phycobiliprotein to Chl *a* ratio with increasing cumulative diel PAR {.unnumbered}

+The PUR/PAR ratio is an index of the efficacy of light capture for a culture under a given growth condition; showing the fraction of PAR captured by the absorbance of the cells.
+For the two PC-rich and two PE-rich cultures of *Synechococcus* sp.
+PUR/PAR decayed exponentially with increasing cumulative diel PAR, pooling data across different combinations of photoperiod and peak PAR.
+Although all strains followed a similar trend, the single phase exponential decay model fit parameters varied significantly among strains, during their exponential phase of growth (ANOVA, *p* < 0.05, Table S7), except the model fits from PE-rich_048 and PE-rich_127 (ANOVA, *p* > 0.05).
+Moreover, the PUR/PAR ratio was significantly higher in the PE-rich strains under low cumulative diel photon dose during their exponential phase of growth, but decayed towards a plateau close to the PC-rich strains as cumulative diel photon dose increases.

+During pre-stationary phase this response of PUR/PAR to increasing cumulative diel PAR dampens(ANOVA, p > 0.05, Table S7).
+Model fits from different phases of growth differed within a given strain, with the exception of PC-rich_056 (ANOVA; p < 0.05, Table S7).

 Changes of PUR/PAR ratio vs. cumulative diel PAR (µmol photons m^−2^d^−1^) for two PC-rich cultures (056, 077) and two PE-rich (048, 127) cultures of *Synechococcus* sp. grown at 30, 90, 180, 300, 600, or 900 peak PAR µmol photons m^−2^s^−1^ (µE); and photoperiods of 8, 12, 16, or 24 h were estimated (Fig. <a href="#fig:PURPARRatio">5</a>).
 Three-way factorial ANOVA showed that individual factor (cumulative diel PAR, phase of growth, or strain) but not the interactions of these 3 factors, affected the PUR/PAR ratio (ANOVA, *p* < 0.05, Table S6).